agarret7/vimwiki/ThesisOutline.md

 # Bayesian Approaches to Computer Vision

+TODO: Lit review on

 # Symbolic Programming for Bayesian Inference

-Using existential doubt as a working example, we demonstrate the capacity of symbolic generative models to represent integrate common-sense knowledge into predictive systems.
+Using existential doubt as a working example, we demonstrate the capacity of symbolic generative models to integrate common-sense knowledge into predictive systems.

 # Intractibility of Rich Likelihoods